Minuscule 569: Description

-Some initial letters are in gold or colour.
-It contains ornamented canon tables, tables of the κεφαλαια are placed before every Gospel, numerals of the κεφαλαια are given at the margin, the τιτλοι at the top, "hypothesis" (explanatory of using of the Eusebian Canons), στιχοι, Prolegomena, lectionary markings, Synaxarion, Menologion, four Evangelist portraits, and decorative head-pieces (in four colours).
-The biblical text is surrounded by a patristic commentary (catena); in the Gospel of Mark it is a commentary by Victorinus of Pettau.
-There is additional material from Epiphanius.
+Some initial letters are in gold ink or another colour.
+It contains ornamented canon tables; a table of contents (known as κεφαλαια / kephalaia) are placed before each Gospel; the chapter numerals (also known as κεφαλαια) are written in the margin, with their titles (known as τιτλοι / titloi) written at the top of the pages.
+Also included are a "hypothesis" (explanatory of using of the Eusebian Canons), the number of lines (known as στιχοι / stichoi), Prolegomena (introductions), lectionary markings, a Synaxarion and Menologion, four Evangelist portraits, and decorative head-pieces (in four colours).
+The biblical text is surrounded by a patristic commentary (known as a catena); in the Gospel of Mark it is a commentary by Victorinus of Pettau.
+There is additional material from Epiphanius of Salamis.

 Text

-The Greek text of the codex is a representative of the Byzantine text-type with some alien readings.
-Aland did not place it in any Category.
-According to the Claremont Profile Method it represents the textual M27 group in Luke 1, Luke 10, and Luke 20.
+The Greek text of the codex is considered to be a representative of the Byzantine text-type, with some non-majority readings.
+Biblical scholar Kurt Aland did not place it in any Category of his New Testament manuscript classification system.

+According to the Claremont Profile Method (a specific analysis of textual data), it represents the textual M27 group in Luke 1, Luke 10, and Luke 20.
+Other manuscripts in this textual group are the minuscules 71, 692, and 750, with Minuscule 1170 being the closest to minuscule 569.

 History

 The manuscript was completed on 1 November 1061, by an unknown scribe.
-On folio 5 recto, Eugenius, a scribe, noticed, that in 1757 the manuscript was bought from Sophronius, a monk, in exchange for a promise to erect a chapel in honour of Saint Spyridon in the monastery of Saint Paul in Bulgaria.
+On the front side of folio 5, a scribe named Eugenius notes that in 1757 the manuscript was bought from Sophronius, a monk, in exchange for a promise to erect a chapel in honour of Saint Spyridon in the monastery of Saint Paul in Bulgaria.